ArjenSchwarz/igor/README.md

 * [(Random) Tumblr](https://github.com/ArjenSchwarz/igor/wiki/Plugin:-(Random)-Tumblr) image, get a random image from a Tumblr blog
 * [Status](https://github.com/ArjenSchwarz/igor/wiki/Plugin:-Status), get the current status of webservices like GitHub and Bitbucket
 * XKCD, get the latest XKCD comic

+# Language support

+Igor is built to understand multiple languages.
+The language files are stored in the language directory, and are yaml files.
+If you wish to add a language create a file to put in there following the structure of the existing files.
+If you don't wish to provide a translation for a specific plugin you can leave it out as it will gracefully fall back to the default language.
+The default language is defined in the configuration as `defaultlanguage: yourlanguage` and defaults to `english`.

+If you set the default language to a language that doesn't have all plugins implemented, it will be possible to make Igor unable to comply.
+This will make Igor sad and it might even crash.
+So this is not recommended.

 # TODO